IBM/aspera-cli/README.md

 #### Selection of output object properties

-By default, a table output will display one line per entry, and columns for each entries.
+By default, a table output will display one line per entry, and columns for each properties.
 Depending on the command, columns may include by default all properties, or only some selected properties.
-It is possible to define specific columns to be displayed, by setting the `fields` option to one of the following value:
+It is possible to define specific columns to be displayed, by setting the `fields` option.

+The `fields` option can be either a comma separated list, or an extended value array.

+Elements of the list can be:

 - DEF : default display of columns (that's the default, when not set)
 - ALL : all columns available
+- -property : remove property from the current list
+- property : add property to the current list

+Examples:

-- a,b,c : the list of attributes specified by the comma separated list
+- `a,b,c` : the list of attributes specified as a comma separated list
-- Array extended value: for instance, @json:'["a","b","c"]' same as above
+- Array extended value: for instance, `@json:'["a","b","c"]'` same as above
-- +a,b,c : add selected properties to the default selection.
-- -a,b,c : remove selected properties from the default selection.
+- `DEF,-a,b` : default property list, remove `a` and add `b`

 ### <a id="extended"></a>Extended Value Syntax